istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 To avoid this issue, you can either change the operation to one that does not depend on the presence of another filter (e.g., `INSERT_FIRST`), or set an explicit priority in the `EnvoyFilter` to override the default creation time-based ordering.
-For example, adding `priority: 10` to the above filter will ensure that it is applied after the `istio.stats` filter which has a default priority of 0.
+For example, adding `priority: 10` to the above filter will ensure that it is processed after the `istio.stats` filter which has a default priority of 0.